Inside Uber’s new approach to employee performance reviews

 In light of Fowler’s allegations regarding sexual harassment and management, Uber has overhauled its performance-review process, a key change of which was the omission of employee ratings and ranks.

-“In the past, it was like, ‘this is what you’re good at, this is what you’re bad at, here’s a score,'” Uber Operations and Logistics Manager Nicole Cuellar told me.
+“In the past, it was like, ‘this is what you’re good at, this is what you’re bad at, here’s a score,’ ” Uber Operations and Logistics Manager Nicole Cuellar told me.

 Cuellar, one of the 600 employees who participated in Uber’s focus groups on reimagining the performance-review process, described Uber’s T3 B3 process.
 T3 B3s, which Cuellar referred to as “Travis’s brainchild,” detailed an employee’s top three qualities/strengths and the bottom three things one could improve on.